roxana-zeraati/abcTau/README.md

 Zeraati, R., Engel, T. A. & Levina, A. A flexible Bayesian framework for unbiased estimation of timescales. bioRxiv 2020.08.11.245944 (2021). https://www.biorxiv.org/content/10.1101/2020.08.11.245944v2
 Please cite this reference when you use this package for a scientific publication.

+You can find Demos on how to use abcTau for estimating timescales and performing Bayesian model comparison in the  Jupyter Notebook Tutorials 1 and 2.
+The example data to test the package are available in "example_data" folder.
+The example outputs are available in "example_abc_results" and "example_modelComparison".
+Three example python scripts are also avaiable for running the package on a cluster with parallel processing.
+You can use the "check_expEstimates" function from the the "preprocessing" module to check the bias in timescales estimated from exponential fits on your data.

 For a recent application of this method see:
 Zeraati, R., Shi, Y., Steinmetz, N. A., Gieselmann, M. A., Thiele, A., Moore, T., Levina, A. & Engel, T. A. Attentional modulation of intrinsic timescales in visual cortex and spatial networks. bioRxiv 2021.05.17.444537 (2021). https://www.biorxiv.org/content/10.1101/2021.05.17.444537v1